 All colorectal cancer patients who experience severe toxicity from 5-fluorouracil related chemotherapy (5-FU, FOLFOX, FOLFIRI, capecitabine) should be tested for DPYD mutations or DPD enzyme deficiency.

 Recommendations for pre-treatment DPYD testing are different around the world.
+For example, the U.S. Food and Drug Administration recommends physicians discuss DPYD testing with patients before taking floropyrimidine drugs.
 Talk to your healthcare team about whether pre-treatment testing would benefit you.

 No items found.